-First, we determined the necessary number of synthetic units to balance the proportion of units in both classes (efficient vs. inefficient units).
-To achieve this equilibrium, we projected the inefficient DMUs onto the DEA frontier using a radial model and incorporated them into the training set.
+Step 2a: First, we determined the necessary number of synthetic units to balance the proportion of units in both classes (efficient vs. inefficient units).
+To achieve this equilibrium, we project the inefficient DMUs onto the DEA frontier using a radial model and incorporate them into the training set.
 However, we performed a conditioned selection of the synthetic units to cover as much of the frontier as possible within the region of observed inputs and outputs (bounded by the minimum and maximum observed values in the data).

-Furthermore, to provide additional information to the ML model, we generated new inefficient synthetic units following the same methodology.
-Our investigations indicated that model predictions improved with this step, especially in cases with 50 DMUs or fewer.
+Step 2c: Third, to provide additional information to the ML model, we generated new inefficient synthetic units following the same methodology.
+Our investigations indicated that model predictions improved with this last addition, especially in cases with 50 DMUs or fewer.
 In this process, we considered the original DMUs and worsened them (in terms of more input and less output), resulting in new synthetic units.
-After this step, the proportion of efficient to inefficient DMUs was approximately 1:2, which is deemed acceptable (He & Garcia, 2009).
+The goal is to obtain a proportion of efficient to inefficient DMUs of at least 1:2, which is deemed acceptable in the literature (He & Garcia, 2009).